Terabit-Ethernet/NetChannel/README.md

     ./run_np_server.sh 1
     ```

-    On the client side:
+    On the Client side:

     ```
     sudo ./run_np.sh
     cd util/
     ./run_pingpong_setup3.sh 1 nd
     ```

-    The throughput will be shown on the server side.
-After the experiment finishes, kill the server: `sudo killall server`.
+   On the Server side: the throughput will be shown after 60s.
+Type `sudo killall server` to stop the server application.

 The `run_np.sh` will set the number of throught channel to be 4.
 To change the number of thpt channel to be 1 : `sudo sysctl  net.nd.num_thpt_channels=1` on both sides and rerun the experiments again for getting new results.

-3. Figure 6d (performance isolation experiment),
+3. **Figure 6d** (performance isolation):

-    On the server side:
+    On the Server side:

     ```
     sudo ./run_mix_flow.sh